‘All voices should be read as the river’s mutterings’

 sings it…’

-Luckey Tor is a truly huge granite tor that suddenly looms out of the undergrowth.
-Dartmoor expert Eric Hemery described it as ‘this lofty riverside bastion with a bold, light-coloured facade was a natural watch-tower for the confederates of those who were poaching, smuggling or sheep-rustling under the concealment of the heavily wooded sides of the gorge’.
+Luckey Tor is a huge granite tor that suddenly looms out of the undergrowth.
+Dartmoor expert Eric Hemery described it thus: ‘This lofty riverside bastion with a bold, light-coloured facade was a natural watch-tower for the confederates of those who were poaching, smuggling or sheep-rustling under the concealment of the heavily wooded sides of the gorge’.

-Stage 3: The Middle Dart: Buckfastleigh to Totness by steam train
+Day 3: The Middle Dart: Buckfastleigh to Totnes

 ‘whenever currents of water meet the confluence is